system76/docs/content/wireless.md

 ## Additional Info

-Wifi Speeds and Frequencies:
+Wi-Fi Speeds and Frequencies:

 - 54 Mb/s uses the 802.11g & 802.11b standards.

 - 145 Mb/s and 300 Mb/s modes use the 802.11n standard and 20MHz or 40MHz bandwidths.

 - 300Mbps / 40Mhz will provide the maximum performance in most cases.

 - 145Mbps / 20MHz will work better in areas with more access points.

 - 450Mbps uses a 60Mhz channel width and 600Mbps uses a 80Mhz channel width, and is typically less stable.

-The name of the Linux driver for Intel Wifi cards is called <u>iwlwifi</u> and is included in the kernel by default.
+The name of the Linux driver for Intel Wi-Fi cards is called <u>iwlwifi</u> and is included in the kernel by default.
 All information about the driver can be found here:

 [wireless.wiki.kernel.org/en/users/drivers/iwlwifi](https://wireless.wiki.kernel.org/en/users/drivers/iwlwifi)